qwghlm/sceptred/MILESTONES.md

 # Rough list of milestones

-1. Port in Vanilla Webpack install and Typescript helloworld
 2. Replace Typescript helloworld with ES2015 version of project
 3. Convert ES2015 to Typescript
 3a.
 Add debuggers, other tools